How will I be taught?

 **Please note: If you are storing any data/images on transferrable data devices (memory sticks, portable hard drives, etc.) please make sure that you have back-up files saved elsewhere and when removing devices have followed the 'safely removing hardware' guidelines on the PC.
 Kent Adult Education is not responsible for any loss or damage to your personal equipment or corruption to your files whilst you are in Kent Adult Education centres and/or undertaking Kent Adult Education courses.**

 What can I do next?

-The 'Computing - Gold - Skills for the Workplace' course follows from the successful completion of this course.
-This course will further develop your general computing skills and will also look at other programs which are commonly used in the workplace.
+The 'Computing - Gold - Skills for the Workplace' course follows the successful completion of this course.
+This course will further develop your general computing skills, covering word-processing, (including the insertion and modifying of images) and spreadsheets (including the creation of simple formulae).

 What do I need to join the course

 Everyone with a basic knowledge of keyboard skills and mouse skills is welcome to join this course.